SudoWatson/PhotoPolarAlign/README.md

 ## Overview

 PhotoPolarAlign (PPA) is Python utility that can be used to Polar Align any Equatorial Telescope setup.
-It works by capturing images of the celestial pole region in two orientations, plate solving their positions, and providing alignment error feedback.
-Users can iteratively adjust their setup and improve alignment accuracy.
+It works by capturing images of the celestial pole region in two orientations, plate solving their positions, and calculating the error.
+Users can adjust the telescope and retest for fine alignment.

 ## Features
 ✔️ **Graphical User Interface (GUI)**

 ✔️ **Supports Nova API & Local Plate Solving**

-✔️ **Provides Alignment Error Feedback**
+✔️ **Provides Alignment Error**

 ✔️ **Works with Any Camera Setup**